meera1hahn/TaskToBLN/README.md

 ## Run

-simply run the extract_queries.py and send the sentence as a command line argument
+Simply run the extract_queries.py and send the sentence as a command line argument